Hiking in Joshua Tree National Park

 Cap Rock.
 This ½-mile wheelchair-accessible loop—named after a boulder that sits atop a huge rock formation like a cap—winds through fascinating rock formations and has signs that explain the geology of the Mojave Desert.
 Easy.
 Trailhead at junction of Park Blvd. and Keys View Rd., Joshua Tree National Park, CA, 92277.

 Ryan Mountain Trail.
 The payoff for hiking to the top of 5,461-foot Ryan Mountain is one of the best panoramic views of Joshua Tree.
 From here you can see Mt.
 San Jacinto, Mt.
 San Gorgonio, Lost Horse Valley, and the Pinto Basin.
 You'll need two to three hours to complete the 3-mile round-trip.
 Moderate.
-Trailhead at Ryan Mountain parking area, 16 miles southeast of park's west entrance or Sheep Pass, 16 miles southwest of Oasis Visitor Center, Joshua Tree National Park, CA, 92277.
+Trailhead at Ryan Mountain parking area, 16 mi southeast of park's west entrance, or Sheep Pass, 16 mi southwest of Oasis Visitor Center, Joshua Tree National Park, CA, 92277.

 Fortynine Palms Oasis Trail.
-Allow three hours for this moderately strenuous 3-mi trek.
+Allow three hours for this moderately strenuous 3-mile trek.
 The trail makes a steep climb into the hills, then it drops down into a canyon where you'll find an oasis lined with fan palms.
-There's plenty of evidence of American Indians in this area, from traces of cooking fires to rocks carved with petroglyphs.
+If you look carefully, you'll find evidence of American Indians in this area, from traces of cooking fires to rocks carved with petroglyphs.
 Difficult.
 Trailhead at end of Canyon Rd., 4 mi west of Twentynine Palms, Joshua Tree National Park, CA, 92277.